MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bulk-operations.md

 ---

-#### Duplicate records in the payload
+#### Duplicate records in UpdateMultiple Targets parameter

 Multiple records with the same primary key or alternate key values in the payload are not supported with `UpdateMultiple`.
 When more than one record in the `Targets` parameter is uniquely identified by a primary or alternate key, the operation is performed on the first record only.
 Any subsequent records with the same key value(s) in the payload are ignored.
+[This behavior is different from `UpsertMultiple`](#duplicate-records-in-upsertmultiple-targets-parameter).

 ### UpsertMultiple